Presenting to Investors: Conciseness = Clarity

 While it might not seem like it at first glance, pitching an idea is, in some ways, just like writing…and you need to let your thoughts shine.

 When you go out and present to investors, your time in front of them is precious.
 Oftentimes, entrepreneurs get so bogged down in trying to get all of their pitch out at once that the message gets lost to the investor.
-This means that the investor doesn’t have a clear handle on your concept, and might even think that you, as the entrepreneur, don’t have a handle on your concept either.
+This means that the investor doesn’t have a clear handle on your concept, and might even think that you, as the entrepreneur, don’t have a clear handle on your concept either.
 If this is the case, then your startup has lost a potential investor.

-The same inferences are often drawn from busy slides, decks and financial docs.
+The same inferences are often drawn from busy slides, decks. and financial docs.
 I think that some entrepreneurs have the misguided notion that the fancier or more detailed their pitch is, the better it will be received.
 This isn’t true.
-More often than not, short & sweet will get the job done better and faster.
+More often than not, short and sweet will get the job done better and faster.
 Not only do well drafted and concise docs look sharp, but also they show a true level of understanding of the business model and marketplace.
 If you show your confidence in your business model and demonstrate that you’re savvy about the marketplace, investors feel more comfortable entrusting you with their investment.